Smoothing a measure on a Riemann surface using Ricci flow: The proof of the main existence theorem

 Being smooth Riemannian metrics on a (connected) surface, each $g_i$ from Lemma \ref{smooth_approx_lem} can be evolved uniquely as an instantaneously complete Ricci flow $g_i(t)$ using Theorem \ref{main_prior_thm}.
 The existence time interval is $[0,T_i)$ where $T_i=\infty$ unless $M=S^2$, in which case we are in the classical situation of Hamilton and Chow \cite{ham_surf, chow} and the existence time is $T_i=\frac{\Vol_{g_i}(M)}{8\pi}$, or $M=\C$ and $\Vol_{g_i}(M)<\infty$, in which case our solutions coincide with the maximal solutions of the logarithmic fast diffusion equation studied in \cite{DD}, for example, and $T_i=\frac{\Vol_{g_i}(M)}{4\pi}$.

 By Lemma \ref{smooth_approx_lem}, we have $T_i\to T_\infty$, where $T_\infty:=\frac{\mu(M)}{8\pi}$ if $M=S^2$ and $T_\infty:=\frac{\mu(M)}{4\pi}$ if $M=\C$, but otherwise $T_\infty:=\infty$.

 The essential point is that we can pick $T>0$ independent of $i$ such that $g_i(t)$ exists for all $t\in [0,T)$.
-It is a further consequence of Theorem \ref{main_prior_thm} that in the cases that $M=\C$ or $M=S^2$, for all $t\in (0,T)$ we have \beq \Vol_{g_i(t)}(M)\leq \Vol_{g_i(0)}(M)\to \mu(M) \eeq as $i\to\infty$.
+It is a further consequence of Theorem \ref{main_prior_thm} that in the cases that $M=\C$ or $M=S^2$, for all $t\in (0,T)$ we have

+as $i\to\infty$.
 This will be useful to verify that the existence time of the Ricci flow $g(t)$ we are trying to construct cannot be larger than claimed.

-\cmt{What we are going to do is to verify that the approx flows converge over some small time interval, and have the right initial data.
-Having the right initial data implies that volume of the limit flow for infinitesimally small time is at least as large as $\mu(M)$, but we also want it to be no larger than $\mu(M)$ for $M=S^2,\C$.}

 The key ingredient in order to construct $g(t)$, and to verify its initial condition, is to establish upper and lower bounds for the conformal factors of the approximate flows $g_i(t)$ that are uniform in $i$, using the estimates from Section \ref{upper_lower_bounds}.
 Parabolic regularity theory will then give us compactness.